Add some pumpkin to your normal banana muffins for a fun twist on a classic recipe.🙂

 - 2 cups all purpose or white whole wheat flour

 - 1 teaspoon baking powder

-- 1 teaspoon pumpkin pie spice
+- 2-3 teaspoons pumpkin pie spice

 - 1 cup pumpkin puree